- Nanotechnology 101

 The NNI is managed within the framework of the National Science and Technology Council (NSTC), the Cabinet-level council under the Office of Science and Technology Policy at the White House, through which the President coordinates science, space, and technology policies across the Federal Government.

 The Nanoscale Science, Engineering, and Technology (NSET) Subcommittee of the NSTC coordinates planning, budgeting, program implementation and review to ensure a balanced and comprehensive initiative.
 The NSET Subcommittee is composed of representatives from agencies participating in the NNI.
 In order to focus concentration on specific areas of mutual interest that stand to benefit from increased collaborating.
-The NSET Subcommittee created four Working Groups:
+The NSET Subcommittee created two Working Groups and four Coordinator positions to address specific areas of interest:

 - Nanotechnology Environmental & Health Implications Working Group (NEHI)